notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/cloud_monitoring.md

 - Can put logs from CloudTrail into CloudWatch Logs or S3
 - **A trail can be applied to All Regions (default) or a single Region.**
 - If a resource is deleted in AWS, investigate CloudTrail first!

-**Key Features:**

-- Logs API calls across AWS services, including CLI, SDK, and Management Console.
-- Tracks who made the call, when, and from where.

 ### CloudTrail Diagram